PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - Was able to reproduce this at a later time

-* prison should "scan" offline players upon startup and auto add anyone not already hooked up.
+* DONE: prison should "scan" offline players upon startup and auto add anyone not already hooked up.
 This will help reduce a lot of questions and make the first experience with prison smoother....

-* Bug: placeholders are not working correctly when player is offline...
+* DONE: Bug: placeholders are not working correctly when player is offline...
   - Example with the bar graph placeholders.